-We hereby briefly discuss the related research in value prediction and prefetching for pointer loads.
-We also give a brief overview of the related work in runahead execution.
+Section 10.1 briefly discusses the related research in value and address prediction for load instructions.
+Section 10.2 describes the related work in prefetching for pointer loads.
+And, Section 10.3 gives a brief overview of the related work in runahead execution.

-8.1.
-Related Research in Value/Address Prediction
+10.1.
+Related Research in Load Value/Address Prediction

 The most relevant work to our research is in the area of predicting the destination register values of load instructions.
-Load value prediction [15, 24] was proposed to predict the destination register values of loads.
-Many types of load value predictors were examined, including last value [15], stride [7, 24], FCM (finite context method) [24], and hybrid [27] predictors.
+Load value prediction [24, 36] was proposed to predict the destination register values of loads.
+Many types of load value predictors were examined, including last value [24], stride [14, 36], FCM (finite context method) [36], and hybrid [41] predictors.
 While a value predictor recognizes stable/predictable values, an AVD predictor recognizes stable address-value deltas.
 As shown in code examples in Section 4, the address-value delta for an address load instruction can be stable and predictable even though the value of the load instruction is not predictable.
 Furthermore, small value predictors do not significantly improve performance, as shown in Section 7.6.

-Load address predictors [7, 1] predict the effective address of a load instruction early in the pipeline.
+Load address predictors [14, 3] predict the effective address of a load instruction early in the pipeline.
 The value at the predicted address can be loaded to the destination register of the load before the load is ready to be executed.
 Memory latency can be partially hidden for the load and its dependent instructions.

 Complex (e.g., stride or context-based) value/address predictors need significant hardware storage to generate predictions and significant hardware complexity for state recovery.
-Moreover, the update latency (i.e., the latency between making the prediction and determining whether or not the prediction was correct) associated with stride and context-based value/address predictors significantly detracts from the performance benefits of these predictors over simple last value prediction [20].
-Good discussions of the hardware complexity required for complex address/value prediction can be found in [1] and [20].
+Moreover, the update latency (i.e., the latency between making the prediction and determining whether or not the prediction was correct) associated with stride and context-based value/address predictors significantly detracts from the performance benefits of these predictors over simple last value prediction [32, 22].
+Good discussions of the hardware complexity required for complex address/value prediction can be found in [3] and [32].

-The pointer cache [4] was proposed to predict the values of pointer loads.
+The pointer cache [9] was proposed to predict the values of pointer loads.
 A pointer cache caches the values stored in memory locations accessed by pointer load instructions.
 It is accessed with a load's effective address in parallel with the data cache.
 A pointer cache hit provides the predicted value for the load instruction.
-To improve performance, a pointer cache requires significant hardware storage (at least 32K entries where each entry is 36 bits [4]) because the pointer data sets of the programs are usually large.
+To improve performance, a pointer cache requires significant hardware storage (at least 32K entries where each entry is 36 bits [9]) because the pointer data sets of the programs are usually large.
 In contrast to the pointer cache, an AVD predictor stores AVDs based on pointer load instructions.
 Since the pointer load instruction working set of a program is usually much smaller than the pointer data working set, the AVD predictor requires much less hardware cost.
 Also, an AVD predictor does not affect the complexity in critical portions of the processor because it is small and does not need to be accessed in parallel with the data cache.

-Zhou and Conte [31] proposed the use of value prediction only for prefetching purposes in an out-of-order processor such that no recovery is performed in the processor on a value misprediction.
+Zhou and Conte [47] proposed the use of value prediction only for prefetching purposes in an out-of-order processor such that no recovery is performed in the processor on a value misprediction.
 They evaluated their proposal using a 4K-entry stride value predictor, which predicts the values produced by all load instructions.
 Similar to their work, we employ the AVD prediction mechanism only for prefetching purposes, which eliminates the need for processor state recovery.

-8.2.
+10.2.
 Related Research in Pointer Load Prefetching